How I Finally Quit Smokeless Tobacco

 I truly believe that it was a big help being up front with my family and friends (and my fellow Hubbers), telling everyone that I'd quit.
 By getting the word out, I hoped that I'd stay inspired and keep going... because if I backslid after making such a big deal about quitting, then I'd have to admit my failure all over the Internet and look like a schmuck.

-It's February 18, 2017, and today I am celebrating FOUR YEARS without tobacco.
-It hasn't always been easy but I don't start salivating when I see the smokeless-tobacco display in the convenience store anymore.
-Crave attacks are a thing of the past, though the occasional grouchiness is still there....but I think that's just an ingrained part of my personality which has nothing to do with tobacco withdrawal. (haha) I am pretty confident that I am over the hump and will be able to keep the nicotine demon away for the rest of my life.
+It's February 18, 2018, and today I am celebrating FIVE YEARS without tobacco.
+I don't even salivate when I see the smokeless-tobacco display in the convenience store anymore.
+Crave attacks are mostly a thing of the past, though the occasional grouchiness is still there....but I think that's just an ingrained part of my personality which has nothing to do with tobacco withdrawal. (haha) After all this time I can say with confidence that I am over the hump and hopefully I will be able to keep the nicotine demon away for the rest of my life.
 Thanks to everyone who's read and commented on this article for your continued support.
 Giving "advice" is not my usual area of expertise, but I had to get this one out of my system.

 And hey, if there are any youngsters out there reading this who've recently picked up the dip habit... take it from an old hand: Quit.
 Now.
 Yeah, nicotine withdrawal sucks, but it beats the alternative.
 Besides, you look like an idiot with a cheek full of that crap!